3DBAG/3dbag-pipeline/README.md

 A workaround for this is to include the `Returns:` heading in the return value description.
 For example `Returns a collection type, storing the...`

+Assets are usually some results of computations, therefore their names are nouns, not verbs.

 ### Unit testing

 Tests are run separately for each package and they are located in the `tests` directory of the package.